WebThingsIO/gateway/README.md

 `export LD_LIBRARY_PATH=/usr/local/lib/:$LD_LIBRARY_PATH`

 You can run this on the command line as well so it has immediate effect.
-After running it you should run `sudo ldconfig` again to make sure the configuration change goes through.
+After running it, you should run `sudo ldconfig` again to make sure the configuration change goes through.

 ## Download and Build Gateway